Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Saturday's total is 3.2 points higher than the combined 41.8 PPG average of the two teams.

-- These two squads surrender a combined 46.2 points per game, 1.2 more than this contest's over/under.
+- The 46.2 points per game these two squads have allowed their opponents to score this season are 1.2 more than the 45 total in this contest.

-- Rams games this season feature an average total of 51.5 points, a number 6.5 points higher than Saturday's over/under.
+- The average total in Rams games this season is 51.5, 6.5 points above Saturday's over/under of 45.

-- In 2021, games involving the Spartans have averaged a total of 58.4 points, 13.4 more than the set over/under in this contest.
+- In 2021, games involving the Spartans have averaged a total of 58.4 points, 13.4 more than the set total in this contest.

 Colorado State Stats and Trends

-- Colorado State has two wins against the spread in four games this season.
+- Thus far this season Colorado State has two wins against the spread.

 - The Rams have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.